keboola/connection-docs/components/data-apps/index.md

 There are two ways to create a data app in Keboola.
 Select a deployment type that will suit your needs:
 - **Code** – Just paste a Streamlit code to create a simple data app.
-- **Git repository** – Specify a git repository with Streamlit app sources.
+- **Git repository** – Specify a Git repository with Streamlit app sources.
 This is more suitable for complex applications.
-You must provide your GitHub username and private access token or SSH private key for repository authentication.
+For repository authentication, you must provide your GitHub username, private access token, or SSH private key.

 {: .image-popup}
 ![Code - main menu](/components/data-apps/data_apps-main_menu.png)